 One of the most enjoyable parts of my work at Teachstone is providing observer support.
-I am lucky enough to be able to provide many levels of support to Certified CLASS Observers with the goal of maintaining the integrity of the measure as it is used to evaluate classroom interactions and support teachers and children.
+I am lucky enough to be able to provide many levels of support to Certified CLASS Observers with the goal of maintaining the integrity of the measure as it is used to evaluate classroom interactions and support educators and children.

 Over the past few months, I’ve been involved in creating and recording CLASS Calibration webinars.
-CLASS Calibration gives Certified CLASS Observers the opportunity to view and code a single master coded video per session.
+CLASS Calibration gives Certified CLASS Observers the opportunity to view and code a single master-coded video per session.
 Once observers have submitted their codes for the video, those participating in individual calibration or our standard group calibration offering receive access to a prerecorded webinar.

 The webinar format gives participants the opportunity to compare their coding notes with those of the master coders and hone in on their personal coding tendencies.